-104 Panchayats without connectivity 1.
-Background During our years of working in Integrated Tribal Development Agencies (ITDAs) areas in Andhra Pradesh, we realised the challenging terrain, lack of infrastructure, and low levels of financial literacy, combined with a significant number of technologically challenged population without access to actionable information make the last mile particularly difficult for those residing in these regions.
+187 Panchayats without connectivity

+uring our years of working in Integrated Tribal Development Agencies (ITDAs) areas in Andhra Pradesh, we realised the challenging terrain, lack of infrastructure, and low levels of financial literacy, combined with a significant number of technologically challenged population without access to actionable information make the last mile particularly difficult for those residing in these regions.

 Historically, Scheduled Tribes have made up a significant portion of the population in the ITDA region; for example, 90% of ITDA Paderu is tribal.
 In this area, there are 104 grama panchayats without access to telecom signals.
-In addition, the Tribal Welfare Department's report indicated that nearly one-third of the villages in Paderu ITDA are without transportation infrastructure. &lt;sup>1.
-Workers in rural India face several hurdles and challenges to access their own hard earned money from banks and other disbursement agencies.
-These challenges are referred to as 'last mile challenges.
-2. There are 244 grama panchayats in these 11 blocks and 104 do not have access to telecom signals as on December, 2021 as per the RTI reply from Department of Telecommunications, Govt of India.
+In addition, the Tribal Welfare Department's report indicated that nearly one-third of the villages in Paderu ITDA are without transportation infrastructure.

+&lt;sup>1There are 244 grama panchayats in these 11 blocks and 104 do not have access.

+&lt;sup>2according to data from the District Handbook of Statistics, Visakhapatnam, 2020.

+34,000 individuals

+3,803 villages

 There are little financial alternatives in the ITDA Paderu region, with just one bank branch available for every 34,000 individuals.
-The 3,803 villages of Paderu ITDA have roughly 154 Business Correspondent (BC) Locations to facilitate banking transactions to the locals.
+The 3,803 villages of Paderu ITDA have roughly 154 Banking Correspondent (BC) Locations to facilitate banking transactions to the locals.

 Official data indicates that around 28 lakh adivasi households in the state were disbursed a total of Rs.
 4289 crores from October 2019 to June 2021 through various cash transfer schemes.
 Since all of these households are required to collect cash from banks, the associated pressure has significantly increased.
 This has been identified as a key reason for conducting the study.
-In this context, it is crucial to examine these last mile hurdles to gain insights into their nature, estimate their magnitude, and identify actionable steps that can enhance workers' accessibility to their wages. - According to data from the District Handbook of Statistics, Visakhapatnam, 2020. - 5.As per RTI response &lt;sup>3.
-On average 1 bank branch is available for 7692 individuals in the country as on March 2022, NABARD Trend Report on Financial Inclusion in India - 2022
+In this context, it is crucial to examine these last mile hurdles to gain insights into their nature, estimate their magnitude, and identify actionable steps that can enhance workers' accessibility to their wages.